 Answers to questions

-4. False.
-Rash typically starts on the hands/wrists and feet/ankles.
-Involvement of the palms and soles is classic.
+4. True.
+Rash typically starts on the wrists and ankles, spreads to the trunk, and can involve the palms and soles.

 5. c.
 Use fine-tipped tweezers to grasp the tick as close to the skin as possible and pull upward with slow steady pressure.

 6. b.
 Prophylactic doxycycline prior to exposure to tick infested areas has not been demonstrated to be effective.